 Employees shall have access to potable drinking water.
 Where water is not plumbed or otherwise continuously supplied at the job or work site, it will be provided.
 It will be provided in sufficient quantity, at the beginning of the work shift, to provide (1) one quart or more per employee per hour for drinking for the entire work shift.
 If necessary, refill of drinking water containers will be done as needed to allow employees to drink the recommended one quart or more per hour.
 It will be the Foreman's responsibility to check the water supply and make sure that it remains adequate for the crew.
 It is our goal to keep drinking water at an ideal temperature of 50°F to 60°F. For remote outdoor work locations this will be accomplished by providing a cooler of chilled water and drinking cups, or bottled water or other thirst-quenching liquids that the employees can transport with them to the location.
 Where it exists, plumbed water will be considered to provide a sufficient supply of water.
-Employees will be encouraged to drink water, initiating hydration processes at the start of the shift, before it gets hot.
+Employees will be encouraged to drink water before they get thirsty and when weather forecast is for high heat and heat wave conditions employees will be encouraged to drink water, initiating hydration processes at the start of the shift, before it gets hot.